betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

 ### It's a mindset question

-I'll give you a few examples of defensive programming below, and it's definitely a good habit to use defensive techniques.
+It's definitely a good habit to use defensive techniques, and I'll give you a few examples of defensive programming below.
-But I think that the *real* lesson of the story is actually a different one: We all make mistakes.
+But I think that the *real* lesson of the story is actually a different one: we all make mistakes.
 Some have consequences that are quite annoying (cracked ribs, broken software).
 But what I think sets good programmers apart is not that once they run into a bug, they fix it.
-It is that *then they go walk around the block*, go back in time and wonder what was on their mind when they wrote the code with the bug. *How* did it come that I wrote the code with the bug?
+It is that *then they go for a walk around the block*, go back in time and wonder what was on their mind when they wrote the code with the bug. *How* did it come that I wrote the code with the bug?
 What could I have done differently to avoid this bug in the first